Tanu-N-Prabhu/Python/README.md

 # Repository Contents

-This repository is divided into two parts such as Python Coding for Beginners and Data Science.
+## This repository is divided into two parts such as Python Coding for Beginners and Data Science.

+Follow the steps down below to get started coding in python!!!

 <b>1) Python Coding</b>
 [![image-text](Img/Python.png)](https://towardsdatascience.com/how-to-get-started-coding-in-python-41fa7ea5106b)